Samueru-sama/kdeconnect-any-filemanager/README.md

 # How to use?

-Simply run the script every time your filemanager is opened, as due to limitations of kdeconnect a phone cannot be mounted the if device screen is turned off.
-For window manager users this as a simple as running the script alongside your filemager with the same hotkey.
+Simply run the script once and that's it, it takes care of the rest including reconnecting the phone.
+Configure your DE/WM to start the script on login.

 # Limitations?